 There were no alternative regulatory provisions considered.
-These proposed changes merely update existing field of vision, seizure, seizure disorder, and loss of consciousness requirements for school bus drivers based on recommendations from the Department's Medical Advisory Board in light of current medical standards.
+These proposed changes merely update existing requirements for school bus drivers being treated for brain disease, cognitive impairment or mental/emotional disorders based on recommendations from the Department's Medical Advisory Board in light of current medical practices and standards.

-(27) In conducting a regulatory flexibility analysis, explain whether regulatory methods were considered that will minimize any adverse impact on small businesses (as defined in Section 3 of the Regulatory Review Act, Act 76 of 2012), including:

-- a) The establishment of less stringent compliance or reporting requirements for small businesses; - b) The establishment of less stringent schedules or deadlines for compliance or reporting requirements for small businesses;

-- c) The consolidation or simplification of compliance or reporting requirements for small businesses; - d) The establishment of performing standards for small businesses to replace design or operational standards required in the regulation; and - e) The exemption of small businesses from all or any part of the requirements contained in the regulation.
+- (27) In conducting a regulatory flexibility analysis, explain whether regulatory methods were considered that will minimize any adverse impact on small businesses (as defined in Section 3 of the Regulatory Review Act, Act 76 of 2012), including: - a) The establishment of less stringent compliance or reporting requirements for small businesses; - b) The establishment of less stringent schedules or deadlines for compliance or reporting requirements for small businesses; - c) The consolidation or simplification of compliance or reporting requirements for small businesses; - d) The establishment of performing standards for small businesses to replace design or operational standards required in the regulation; and - e) The exemption of small businesses from all or any part of the requirements contained in the regulation.